Page Content

 Interview process

 The selection committee carefully reviews each application.
-Individuals considered for acceptance will complete a personal interview — either in-person or via phone or video.
+Individuals considered for acceptance may need to complete a personal interview — either in-person or via phone or video.

 Tuition and financial aid